HP319193/prisme.ai/services/console/components/DesignSystem/Readme.md

 ## Groups

 The groups are elements which uses multiple Components, and serve a business-logic purpose.
-For example, the "Workspace event feed" has a specific Header, to serve its user stories.
+For example, the "Feed Header" serve a specific component or use.

 ## Pages